napari/napari/README.md

 `napari` has a [Code of Conduct](./docs/CODE_OF_CONDUCT.md) that should be honored by everyone who participates in the `napari` community.

+## governance

+You can learn more about how the `napari` project is organized and managed from our [governance model](./docs/GOVERNANCE.md), which includes information about, and ways to contact, the [@napari/steering-council](https://github.com/orgs/napari/teams/steering-council) and [@napari/core-devs](https://github.com/orgs/napari/teams/core-devs).

 ## citing napari

 If you find `napari` useful please cite this repository using its DOI as follows: